ibericode/mailchimp-for-wordpress/readme.txt

 6. Detailed statistics on which methods are generating the most subscribers. **(Pro Feature)**

 == Changelog ==

+#### 4.0.13 - February 8, 2017

+**Improvements**

+- Ensure fields are HTML decoded before sending to MailChimp.
+- Better OptimizePress compatibility.
+- Show all address-type fields as required when form contains 1 or more fields of the same address group.

 #### 4.0.12 - January 16, 2017